srinivasmathur/American-Express--Analyze_This/README.md

 ## Problem Statement -To predict and segment the credit line of the customer into low,medium and high based on credit card data,income,revenue etc.

-Approach-In ppt
+Approach-In the ppt.

-### Scoring- A custom scoring model was to be made as instructed in the contest to measure the performance of the model.
+Scoring- A custom scoring model was to be made as instructed in the contest to measure the performance of the model.